-Health journalist Carole Beck asks the experts whether a group of herbs called ‘adaptogens’ are the key to helping us manage our stress levels.
+Could a group of herbs called ‘adaptogens’ be the key to helping us manage our stress levels?

 Adaptogens are the latest buzzword in wellness.
 Thought to help your body better adapt to stress, this group of herbs is used in everything from calming supplements to stress-relief tea.
 Rooted in Ayurvedic healing traditions, the most common ones include: ashwagandha, a plant that grows in India, the Middle East and parts of Africa; and ginseng, a plant tuber native to eastern Asia and North America.
 They’re no newbie on the wellness block but emerging research means they’re only now being considered legitimate and natural de-stressors in today’s busy world.

 Adaptogens are a group of plants thought to curb the effects of stress on the body, while encouraging physical, mental and emotional balance.
 They’re used traditionally in herbal medicine and were first studied during World War II as a way to help pilots and submarine crews work more efficiently while coping with stress.

 “Think of adaptogens as the grease for a squeaky door hinge,” says Elle Fox, naturopath from the College of Naturopathic Medicine.
 “Without oil, the door will become slower and noisier and might eventually seize.
 Just as oil allows the door to open squeak-free, adaptogens can help you cope gracefully with stress.

 Do they really work?

 This is currently being debated and researched.
 “There’s no deep body of evidence about the health properties of these plants and, in fact, it could be the placebo effect,” says Dr Sarah Schenker, dietitian and spokesperson for The British Dietetic Association.
 “It could be that the benefits come from focusing on your health and switching to more plant-based foods, with all their vitamins and antioxidants, rather than the specific ‘adaptogen’ itself.”